 - Scholarship or internship applications

 - Personal statements and letters for graduate and professional schools

 - Planning and organizing any of these projects: we will help at any stage in the writing process!

 Your safety is our top priority.
-Luther’s Safety and Security team works around the clock to ensure a safe and welcoming environment at Luther.
+Luther’s Campus Safety team works around the clock to ensure a safe and welcoming environment at Luther.